 .tzr from the Icepak GUI, you can skip to this section before going on to batch submission.
 Otherwise, please continue:

 - Start by selecting the Desktops option in the Rescale platform Web UI.

 - Select New Custom Desktop button in the upper left hand corner.
-This should bring you to a new page where you can give the desktop name an instance if you choose to.
+This should bring you to a new page where you can give the desktop name an An Amazon Virtual Machine More if you choose to.
 Here we’ve named this desktop ANSYS Icepak Desktop.